 Guide to app architecture

 The following pages demonstrate how to build an app using best practices.
 The recommendations in this guide can be applied to most apps, making them easier to scale, test, and maintain.
-However, they are guidelines, not steadfast rules, and you should adapt them to your unique requirements.
+However, they're guidelines, not steadfast rules, and you should adapt them to your unique requirements.

 This section provides a high-level overview of how Flutter applications can be architected.
 It explains the layers of an application, along with the classes that exist within each layer.
-The section after this provides concrete code samples and walks through a Flutter application that has implemented these recommendations.
+The section after this provides concrete code samples and walks through a Flutter application that's implemented these recommendations.

 Overview of project structure